 Every now and again a gemstone will come along which will rise above the standard set by the rest of its gem family.
 Those of you familiar with Paraiba Tourmaline will know that it is an extraordinary gem within its species.
 Tanzanite tells a similar story.
 In fact, many Tanzanite fans might not see the link between Zoisite and this violet treasure.
 For this reason, Tanzanite and Paraiba Tourmaline command considerably more per carat than Zoisite or Green Tourmaline.

 In a similar way, Sunstone from Oregon has risen above the standard set by other Sunstone deposits around the world.
 With an aventurescent shimmer caused by microscopic copper platelets suspended within the stone, Oregon Sunstone looks very distinctive.
 Due to this, the state of Oregon was keen to make that distinction clear and sought a trade name that set it apart.
 Here at Gemporia we award this top grade material the name Serenite.
-It was in 1987 that the state of Oregon bestowed this particular Gemstone with the honor of being the official state stone.
+It was in 1987 that the state of Oregon bestowed this particular Gemstone with the honour of being the official state stone.
 The resolution was passed unanimously in the House (56-0) and the Senate (28-0).

-COLORS FROM THE WORLD
+COLOURS FROM THE WORLD

-The world of colored gemstones is captivating; these rare genuine gemstones are borne from the earth and often give us perfect representations of the world around us.
+The world of coloured gemstones is captivating; these rare genuine gemstones are borne from the earth and often give us perfect representations of the world around us.
 Aquamarines instantly remind us of the oceans that keep the continents apart.
 Paraiba Tourmaline, Larimar and Aquaprase bring to mind tropical lagoons marbled with sunlight.

 Emeralds evoke the landscapes of lush green rainforests and fertile pastures; they have become so synonymous with that representation that Ireland is known as the Emerald Isle because of its natural beauty.
 However, where is the stone that pays tribute to the greatest wonder of all?